 Explore basic electronic circuits by dabbling with various electronic tools.
 Learn about schematics and symbolism, and begin to understand how to read a circuit schematic and build a real circuit.
 Experiment with components including resistors, LEDs and diodes and gain a general knowledge of electricity and its behavior.

-Delve deeper into soldering techniques used for small batch prototyping with surface mount components.
-Explore the numerous SMD component packages along with methods of using and reflowing solder paste and board rework.
+Delve deeper into soldering techniques used in small batch prototyping with surface mount components.
+Explore numerous SMD component packages along with methods of solder paste use and reflow.